brookebradley31/cyclistic-case-study/README.md

 Trend 2: Casual riders ride most frequently on weekends and annual riders ride most on weekdays.

-Trend 3: Both casual and annual riders ride more in the summer.
+Trend 3: Both casual and annual riders ride more in the summer, but casual riders decline more steeply after August.

 ## 5. Data Visualization (Share)